brandonwsims/python-project-template/docs/SETUP_SUMMARY.md

 ### 📝 Notes

-- The template package is named "template" - rename it when creating new projects
+- The template package is named "template" - manually rename it when creating new projects
-- Virtual environment (.venv) is already created but excluded from git
+- Virtual environment (.venv) is excluded from git - create your own
 - All configuration is centralized in pyproject.toml
-- Pre-commit hooks are installed and will run on every commit
+- Pre-commit hooks must be installed manually after setup
-- The setup_template.sh script automates most of the project initialization
+- See [TEMPLATE_USAGE.md](TEMPLATE_USAGE.md) for complete setup instructions

 ---